smgsankar/lovable-unicornpanel/docs/KNOWLEDGE.md

 For POST API calls (or the ones involving any user action) alone, if the server responds with a message, show that to the user as a Toast message

-For Toast message - use antd's message
+For Toast message - use antd's message make the table components horizontally scrollable if needed

+for form based screens, always have 2 columns unless specified and only for elements like multi file upload/text area take up 2 colspans for rest take up 1 colspan even for single file upload

+in case of multi file upload, add support for drag and drop for the supported file types